amnesiiac/amnesiiac.github.io/_posts/2024-01-08-gitlab-cicd-mount-src-project-issue.md

 ### # background
-rebornlinux/aports is cloned from alpine/aports, which act as like buildroot for alpine distributions.

-the task is to invoke aports/scripts/bootstrap.sh to generated rootfs & basic apk using cross compilation.
+rebornlinux/aports is cloned from alpine/aports, which act as like buildroot for alpine distributions. this ci/cd jobs is to use aports/scripts/bootstrap.sh to generate rootfs & basic infra apks by cross compilation.

-however, an issue happened when try modify aports/packages/main/libffi/APKBUILD and commit to rebornlinux/aports repo, keep APKBUILD for other apk the same as before.
+due to network connection unstability, the long-run job always need a restart. however, each time we re-start the ci/cd job, the apk already built get re-build again regardless of the apk cache.

 the desired bootstrap job init-ppc64 output should be like following:

 ```text
 $ ${CI_PROJECT_DIR}/scripts/bootstrap.sh ppc64 gccgo,norust,nokernel > ~/logs/$CI_JOB_NAME.log 2>&1 \
     || (tail -n 100 ~/logs/$CI_JOB_NAME.log; false)